cloudflare/workers-sdk/templates/experimental/worker-perl/README.md

 perl ~/Perlito/perlito5.pl -Cjs index.pl >> index.js
 ```

-That will compile your code into index.js, after which you can run `wrangler publish` to push it to Cloudflare.
+That will compile your code into index.js, after which you can run `wrangler deploy` to push it to Cloudflare.
 Prepending `const window = this` is a workaround for Perlito assuming the presence of a global window object, which doesn't exist in Workers.

 For more information on how Perl translates to JavaScript, see the [Perlito docs](https://github.com/fglock/Perlito/blob/master/README-perlito5-JavaScript.md).